BS/MS Dual Degree Clinical Dental Hygiene Leader Program

 - Official Transcripts

 Official transcripts must be received from each college or university attended.
 Foreign transcripts must be evaluated by WES or ECE.
-DO NOT OPEN THE SEALED ENVELOPES or the transcripts will not be official and new ones will be needed.
 If you are enrolled in school during the fall semester, request another transcript after fall grades have been included.

-One recommendation letter must be from a college-level science teacher and another from a dental hygienist.
-Letters should be addressed to the Committee on Dental Hygiene Recruitment and Admissions.
-Each letter should be placed in a sealed envelope with the referrer’s signature across the closure and submitted with the application.
-Please use the downloadable supplemental form for your letters.
-Letters of recommendation must be from non-family members.
+One recommendation must be from a college-level science teacher and another from a dental hygienist or dentist.
+Recommendations must be from non-family members.
 Members of the Dental Hygiene faculty at the University of Maryland CANNOT write letters of recommendation.
-You may wish to submit another recommendation from an employer for a total of three (3) letters of recommendation.
+You may wish to submit another recommendation from an employer for a total of three recommendations.

 - In-State Residency Form Please complete if you wish to be considered for in-state tuition